learn-co-curriculum/phase-0-intro-to-js-2-object-iteration/README.md

 with **in order**.
 However, because of how `for...in` works under the hood, there's no guarantee of order.
 From the [MDN documentation][for...in]:

-> A `for...in` loop iterates over the properties of an object in an **arbitrary order** ... one cannot depend on the seeming orderliness of iteration, at least in a cross-browser setting).
+> A `for...in` loop iterates over the properties of an object in an **arbitrary order** ... one cannot depend on the seeming orderliness of iteration, at least in a cross-browser setting.

-What this means is that, with `for....in`, different browsers might iterate over the same object's properties in different orders.
+What this means is that, with `for...in`, different browsers might iterate over the same object's properties in different orders.
 That's not cool!
 Cross-browser consistency is very important.
 A lot of progress has been made towards standardizing the behavior of `for...in` across all major browsers, but there's